bulletmark/debugpy-run/README.md

 3. Open a terminal (either within [VS Code](https://code.visualstudio.com/), or external) and type:

-       debugpy-run my-prog args ..
+       $ debugpy-run my-program --myargs

-   Debugpy-run will start the `debugpy` debugger for your program, output a message, and then wait to be connected by [VS Code](https://code.visualstudio.com/).
+   Now `debugpy-run` will start the `debugpy` debugger for your program, output a message, and then wait to be connected by [VS Code](https://code.visualstudio.com/).